worldbank/metadata-editor/docs/template-manager/microdata.md

 ## Creating a new project

-A *project* consists of a survey, a census, or another type of activity that generates microdata).
-To create a new project, click on "Create new project" in the Project page and, when prompted, select "Microdata" as data type.
+To create a new microdata project, click on "Create new project" in the Project page and, when prompted, select "Microdata" as data type.

 ![image](https://user-images.githubusercontent.com/35276300/214939118-1c290c3b-52c2-4f05-88ac-31952c04e668.png)